keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 Up until this point, the general flow for auto registering users is clear.
 An FC drop must be made that somehow invokes the `add_proposal` and `act_proposal` functions one after another.
 The problem with relying entirely on Keypom is that the return value for `add_proposal` must be known and used.

-This can be fixed by introducing a middleman which can be referred to as the DAO bot contract.
-Rather than calling `add_proposal` and `act_proposal` directly through the FC drop, you can instead call a single function on the middleman contract.
-This middleman contract will then call `add_proposal`, parse the return value and call `act_proposal` in succession.
+This can be fixed by introducing a middleman contract.
+Rather than calling `add_proposal` and `act_proposal` directly through the FC drop, you can instead call **a single function on the middleman contract**.
+Once invoked, this middleman contract will then call `add_proposal`, parse the return value and call `act_proposal` in succession.

 While Keypom is extremely versatile, there are cases where custom behaviour will be needed.
 By introducing a middleman, you can customize exactly what will happen when a key is used.

 In summary, rather than having the FC drop look as follows:

 ```
-Keypom FC Drop
-1. add_proposal
+add_proposal
     -> DAO Contract
     -> Returns proposal ID
-2. act_proposal (I need proposal ID somehow)
+act_proposal (I need proposal ID somehow)
     -> DAO Contract
 ```

 The FC drop will instead do the following:
 ```
-Keypom FC Drop
-1. Call DAO bot contract
+Call middleman contract
-    1. add_proposal
+    add_proposal
         -> DAO Contract
         -> Returns proposal ID
-    2. Parse return value and get proposal ID
+    Parse return value and get proposal ID
-    3. act_proposal
+    act_proposal
         -> DAO Contract
 ```